-As required by the Bahrain Commercial Companies Law 2001 (as amended), we report that:
+As required by the Commercial Companies Law, we report that:

-- a) the Company has maintained proper accounting records and the financial statements are in agreement therewith; - b) the financial information contained in the report of the board of directors is consistent with the financial statements; - we are not aware of any violations during the period of the Bahrain Commercial Companies Law 2001 (as amended) or the terms of the Company's memorandum of association that would have had a material adverse effect on the business of the Company or on its financial position; and - d) satisfactory explanations and information have been provided to us by management in response to all our requests.
+- a) the Company has maintained proper accounting records and the separate financial statements are in agreement therewith; - b) the financial information contained in the report of the board of directors is consistent with the separate financial statements; - c) we are not aware of any violations during the period of the Bahrain Commercial Companies Law 2001 (as amended) or the terms of the Company's memorandum of association that would have had a material adverse effect on the business of the Company or on its separate financial position; and - d) satisfactory explanations and information have been provided to us by management in response to all our requests.

-KPMG Fakhro Partner Registration No. 136 7 February 2019
+KPMG Fakhro Partner Registration No. 136 22 March 2019

-STATEMENT OF FINANCIAL POSITION As at 31 December 2018
+SEPARATE STATEMENT OF FINANCIAL POSITION As at 31 December 2018